s2b-co/react-qr-scanner/README.md

 **onScan**

-Type: `function`, Required, Argument: `result`
+Type: `function`, Required, Argument: `result`<br>
+`result.decoded` is the actual string of QR code<br>
+`result.src` is base64 image taken when QR code has been scannedk

 Scan event handler.
-Called every scan with the decoded value or `null` if no QR code was found.
+Called every scan with the result object or `null` if no QR code was found.

 **onError**